Genera1Developer/Project-Auto/README.md

 * **Performance Enhancements:** The proxy has been optimized to reduce latency and improve overall performance.
 * **Error Handling Improvements:** Enhanced error handling and logging have been added for better debugging and user experience.
 * **Middleware Enhancements:** Custom middleware has been introduced for authentication, rate limiting, and request logging, improving security, user experience, and observability.
+* **Docker Integration:** The application can now be deployed using Docker, simplifying deployment and portability.

 **New Files:**